-In Building 1, 15% of the units are studios, 49% are one-bedroom units and 20% are twobedroom units.
-Memory care assist units (one-bedroom) comprise 16% of the building.
-In Building 2, 46% of the units are studios and 54% of the units are one-bedroom units.
-All units will be reserved for seniors 62 and older.
+In Building 2, 19% of the units are studios, 58% of the units are one-bedroom units and 23% of the units are two-bedroom units.
+All units will be reserved for seniors 62 and older and will be affordable.
 All units are served by an elevator and the buildings will be wheelchair accessible.
 There is an office for property management/service delivery.
 Community amenity space will be located on the ground floor, adjacent to the residential entry.
 Each senior living unit contains a complete, wheelchair accessible kitchen and wheelchair accessible bathroom.
 Unit finishes will be contemporary and consistent in quality with local new housing.
 Each unit has private outdoor space with all upper level units having a private balcony.
-Each building also features a roof deck.
+The building features a roof deck.
 A vehicle drop-off / pick-up area is also incorporated into the design to assist with senior transportation.

-Building 1 offers additional features of on-site library, theater, lounge, restaurant, medical offices, and exercise rooms to provide a range of activity and support for senior residents.
-The facilities will feature Green Building elements, such as energy star appliances, low flow plumbing fixtures, energy efficient lighting.
+Both facilities will feature Green Building elements, such as energy star appliances, low flow plumbing fixtures, energy efficient lighting.
 Drought tolerant landscaping with minimal irrigation will be incorporated into the project.

 Parking for Building 1 and Building 2 is in a dedicated underground parking garage.
-One hundred (100) parking stalls (0.5 parking space per bedroom) are allocated for Building 1.
-Twenty (20) parking stalls (0.5 parking space per bedroom), will be provided for Building 2.
+Eighty-one (81) parking stalls (0.5 parking space per bedroom) are allocated for residents of Building 1.
+Thirty (30) parking stalls (0.5 parking space per bedroom), will be provided for residents of Building 2.
 An Accessible Car and Van Accessible stalls are provided along with electronic vehicle charging stations.
-The parking garages can be directly accessed via elevators in two locations in Building 1 and one location in Building 2.
-Short-Term bicycle parking and Long-Term bicycle storage is provided on-site.
+The parking garages can be directly accessed via elevators in Building 1 and in Building 2.
+Short-Term bicycle parking and Long-Term bicycle storage is provided onsite.
 Non-residential parking spaces are located adjacent to the north and east sides of the building at grade.
 A drop-off / loading zone is also provided at the entrance to each building, to create a location for residents to wait for transportation, pick up mail and provide easy and obvious access for the public.